bloodstiller/bloodstiller.com/content/Walkthroughs/Administrator-box.md

 #### Syncing Clocks for Kerberos Exploitation: {#syncing-clocks-for-kerberos-exploitation}

--   Since Kerberos is enabled on this host, it's best practice to sync our clock with the host’s.
+-   Since Kerberos is enabled on this host, it's best practice to sync our clock with the host's.
 This helps avoid issues from clock misalignment, which can cause false negatives in Kerberos exploitation attempts.
     -   `sudo ntpdate -s $domain`
     -   +Note+: I am doing this now as we have the DNS name etc.